 1/2 cup (4 ounces) unsalted butter, softened to room temperature

 1 (8-ounce) package cream cheese, softened to room temperature

 In a large mixing bowl with an electric mixer, beat the softened cream cheese and butter together until smooth and fluffy.

 With the electric mixer on low speed, add 3 cups of the confectioners' sugar a little at a time; continue beating until well blended.
 Beat on high speed until very smooth and creamy.
 Add more confectioners' sugar, as needed for thickness.

 Add a pinch of salt and the vanilla extract and blend thoroughly until light and fluffy.
 The recipe makes enough cream cheese frosting for a small layer cake, a sheet cake, or about 12 to 18 cupcakes.

 Does cream cheese frosting need to be refrigerated?

 A cake or cupcakes frosted with cream cheese frosting is fine at room temperature for several hours (the USDA recommends no more than 2 hours) if the house is kept at 70 F or less, but must be refrigerated for longer storage.
 So, if you won't be eating the cake within one day, refrigerate it or freeze it in portions.

 The amount of confectioners' sugar you add depends on whether you will be spreading or piping the frosting.
 Use a bit less for spreading or use slightly more to make a stiffer frosting for piping.
 If your frosting turns out too thick, you can always thin it with a small amount of milk or cream.
-A tablespoon or two of cornstarch is another way to stiffen the frosting, and it's especially useful if you want to avoid extra confectioners' sugar.

 - For a thicker or stiffer frosting, use vanilla powder instead of vanilla extract to flavor the frosting.